AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 Then the introduction of statistical models and tabular reinforcement learning that got mixed inside DataPredict™.
 This is where I literally understood the use cases for machine learning models and ended up building a huge list of tutorials.
 I will literally write a tutorial by the time an idea pops up into my head, provided that it was a genuine use case.

-During my first year of DataPredict™ development, it ended up boosting my chances of getting non-existent Roblox game developer job in Malaysia.
+During my first year of DataPredict™'s development, it ended up boosting my chances of getting non-existent Roblox game developer job in Malaysia.
 Although it wasn't quite high, at least I know my trajectory isn't that quite fucked.

 Except...
 I severely underestimated the impact of my untreated mental could impact my work performance...
 I may or may not have broken several codebases as a result of stiffness and haziness from my brain while working.